 Screen magnifiers come with many options and can reach high levels of magnification.
 Today's full-featured screen magnification programs are compatible with Windows Vista, XP, and NT/2000.
 For those who need more than magnification, it is possible to use a built-in screen reader with today's screen magnifiers.

-October is Blindness Awareness Month - World Blindness Awareness Month was established for every October to help people understand the realities of living without sight.
+Approximately 285 million people worldwide live with low vision and blindness.
+The white awareness ribbon represents blindness.
+October is Blindness Awareness Month, which was established to help people understand the realities of living without sight.
 As part of Eye Care Awareness Month people are encouraged to have an annual eye exam.
-October has also been declared Children's Vision Month to encourage parents to book annual eye exams for their children to ensure their eye health.
+The month of October has also been declared Children's Vision Month to encourage parents to book annual eye exams for their children to ensure their eye health.

 World Sight Day - A global event that focuses on bringing attention on blindness and vision impairment.
 It is observed on the second Thursday of October each year.

-20/20 vision is a term used to express normal visual acuity (the clarity or sharpness of vision) measured at a distance of 20 feet.
+A term used to express normal visual acuity (the clarity or sharpness of vision) measured at a distance of 20 feet.
 If you have 20/20 vision, you can see clearly at 20 feet what should normally be seen at that distance.
 If you have 20/40 vision, it means that when you stand 20 feet away from the chart you can see what a normal human can see when standing 40 feet from the chart.